MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 ### Hosting Requirements: {#requirements}

 * You will need Java installed.
-For 1.11.2 and below, you should use Java 8 (a Java Runtime Environment or a Java Develpment Kit).
+For 1.11.2 and below, you should use Java 8 (a Java Runtime Environment or a Java Development Kit).
 For 1.12 - 1.16.5, you should use Java 11.
-For 1.17 and above, you *must* use at least Java 16.
-You can follow this to [install the right version of Java](/help/installing-java/)
+For 1.17 or above, you must use at least Java 16.
+You can follow [this guide](/help/installing-java/) for installing the correct version of Java
 * Minecraft: Java Edition (to join the server)
 * A computer to host it on.
 This guide has instructions specific to both Windows and MacOS, but a Linux machine should work as well.
 It is recommended to host a server on a desktop computer, but you can use a laptop as well.